 The second body crossed by the Cavery, and on reaching the opposite bank Colonel Knox, who commanded it, turned to the left in a contrary direction, and reached without any impediment the pettah of Shahir Gangain, which he found abandoned by the enemy.
 Seven battalions of Europeans, and three of sepoys, passed the river subsequently to these two parties and got possession of the Sultan's garden, of which the gate was forced, and remained here for two hours waiting for orders.
 The second subdivision of the central column passed to the left for the purpose of breaking through the right of the enemy's army.
-On approaching the Sultan's redoubt they found themselves opposed by a large body of horse; but these were received by a well delivered volley which sent them. scattered over the fields, and the Sultan's redoubt, which was found abandoned, was immediately occupied by a detachment, while the remainder moved on to co-operate with Colonel Maxwell.
+On approaching the Sultan's redoubt they found themselves opposed by a large body of horse; but these were received by a well delivered volley which sent them scattered over the fields, and the Sultan's redoubt, which was found abandoned, was immediately occupied by a detachment, while the remainder moved on to co-operate with Colonel Maxwell.
 The rear division of the central column, under the immediate command of Lord Cornwallis, then came up and formed near the Sultan's redoubt.

-The left column under Maxwell had ascended the Carigaut Hill near the termination of the bound-hedge: this was defended by a double breastwork in front of a stone redoubt not entirely completed, and a considerable body of infinitry without artillery was stationed upon it.
+The left column under Maxwell had ascended the Carigaut Hill near the termination of the bound-hedge: this was defended by a double breastwork in front of a stone redoubt not entirely completed, and a considerable body of infantry without artillery was stationed upon it.
 The works were forthwith scaled by the flank companies of the 72nd.
 Passing through the camp Maxwell met the division of the central column above spoken of.
-A convenient spot was now sought to pass the river, and a small detachment got over at a point where the water was up to their necks, and they were apposed to a heavy fire from the lines and batteries on the island.
-Here Colonel Knox, who had heard the firing, arrived at the critical moment, and taking the Mysomeans in flank quickly dispersed them, and thus accurate the passing of Colonel Maxwell's division at a more practicable first the passing of Colonel Maxwell's division at a more practicable first the the kines, and a suffected with the antiral column .
-The enemy were too much confounded to defend any thing-lines and batteries were abandoned, and the defenders dispersed in confusion.
+A convenient spot was now sought to pass the river, and a small detachment got over at a point where the water was up to their necks, and they were exposed to a heavy fire from the lines and batteries on the island.
+Here Colonel Maxw, who had heard the firing, arrived at the critical moment, and taking the Mycowcaus in flank quickly dispersed them, and thus accessed the passage of Colonel Maxwell's division at a more practicable find of the river, and a junction was effected with the central column.

+enemy were too much confounded to defend any thing-lines and batteries were abandoned, and the defenders dispersed in confusion.
 From one of these terrified fugitives, who was made prisoner, Colonel Knox received information that some Europeans were confined in a house at no great distance.
 To this happy accident twenty-seven miserable half-starved men who had passed years of captivity in heavy irons owed their immediate release.